“Jacob! Come here, please!”

 Another blatant definition of passive aggressive behavior as stated by Psychology Today,

 Passive aggression is defined as a deliberate and masked way of expressing feelings of anger (Long, Long & Whitson, 2009).
-The goal of the passive aggressive person is to covertly get back another person and, in doing so, cause that person to blatantly act out the anger that the passive aggressive person is so studiously hiding.
+The goal of the passive aggressive person is to covertly get back at another person and, in doing so, cause that person to blatantly act out the anger that the passive aggressive person is so studiously hiding.

 When I read this, I knew this is what I was dealing with.
 Just as I discussed in the opening of this article, I would call and call my child’s name to get him to come out of his room for whatever reason.
 He wouldn’t come out until I would either knock on his door and see why he wasn’t answering me or until he was done doing whatever task that had occupied him at the time, and he decided that he would come see what I wanted.

 There were also times my son would push my buttons until I thought they’d snap off.
-When I could feel my blood pressure rise and knew my face was cherry red he’d look at me and say, “Are you mad now?
+When I could feel my blood pressure rise and knew my face was cherry red, he’d look at me and say, “Are you mad now?
 Good!”

 This is not a healthy relationship.
 This is not a healthy lifestyle for our children.
 These behaviors will carry over with them into friendships, marriage, and working relationships.